oceanprotocol/docs/discover/networks/bridges.md

 You might come across the name "Matic" in some places instead of "Polygon" because the network is still using its old brand name in certain instances.
 Don't worry though, it's the same network whether you see Matic or Polygon.

-Check out our [blog post](https://blog.oceanprotocol.com/ocean-on-polygon-network-8abad19cbf47) for more details.
+Check out this [blog post](https://blog.oceanprotocol.com/ocean-on-polygon-network-8abad19cbf47) for more details.

 #### Deposit Tokens